emmercm/www/src/blog/_effective-how-to-template.md

 ---

-Having a template when writing technical how-to guides
+Having a template when writing technical how-to guides can increase clarity and therefore usability.

+## A cloneable how-to guide template

+Everything below this division can be made into a standalone page in your organizati
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI1MjkzODQ0OF19
+eyJoaXN0b3J5IjpbLTc2MjE5ODg5MV19
 -->